w3f/polkadot-wiki/docs/build-transaction-construction.md

 Parity provides the following tools to help perform these steps.

-## Polkadot JS Tools
+## Polkadot-JS Tools

-[Polkadot JS Tools](https://github.com/polkadot-js/tools) contains a set of command line tools for interacting with a Substrate client, including one called "Signer CLI" to create, sign, and broadcast transactions.
+[Polkadot-JS Tools](https://github.com/polkadot-js/tools) contains a set of command line tools for interacting with a Substrate client, including one called "Signer CLI" to create, sign, and broadcast transactions.